ShedOps/tf-modules/aws/orchestration/eks/examples/basic/README.md

-# Example basic EKS cluster (using IAM User and Role Authentication for EKS) with varying available permissions
+# Example basic EKS Cluster

-## EKS Auditor example
+## Uses IAM User and Role Authentication for EKS

 ### Steps (Note: There IS a charge to deploying AWS infrastructure and services)